Samadhi: Mahāsamādhi

 In Hindu or Yogic traditions, mahāsamādhi, the "great" and final samādhi, is the act of consciously and intentionally leaving one's body at the moment of death.
 According to this belief, a realized and liberated (Jivanmukta) yogi or yogini who has attained the state of nirvikalpa samādhi can consciously exit from their body and attain liberation at the moment of death while in a deep, conscious meditative state.

 Some individuals have, according to their followers, declared the day and time of their mahāsamādhi beforehand.
 These include Lahiri Mahasaya whose death on September 26, 1895, was of this nature, according to Paramahansa Yogananda.
 Paramahansa Yogananda's own death on March 7, 1952, was described by his followers as entering mahāsamādhi.
 Daya Mata, one of Yogananda's direct disciples, said that Yogananda on the previous evening had asked her "Do you realize that it is just a matter of hours and I will be gone from this earth?"

+In the seventh chapter of Autobiography of a Yogi, titled "The Levitating Saint," Paramahansa Yogananda presents a vivid and inspiring account of the exalted life of Bhaduri Mahasaya, also known as Paramahansa Maharshi Nagendranath.

+Bhaduri Mahasaya relinquished his mortal body on 2 November 1926.
+To his devotees, this sacred day is reverently observed as Bhaduri Mahasaya's Mahāsamādhi Day.
+Even today, his Mahāsamādhi Tithi continues to be commemorated with deep devotion and reverence at Shree Shree Nagendra Math and Nagendra Mission in Kolkata.